rhpds/pxe-rhdp-lab/docs/source/gui-based-labs/explore-rhpds-gui.rst

     Workloads -> Pods ->
-    Select one of the pods named, portworx-cluster-XXXX Go to Terminal tab to review the cluster status ``/opt/pwx/bin/pxctl status``
+    Select one of the pods named, portworx-cluster-XXXX Go to Terminal tab to review the cluster status.
+Run:

+    /opt/pwx/bin/pxctl status

 .. dropdown:: Show Solution